 Search Engine Optimization is the process of designing websites to make them search engine friendly, suitable for “crawling and indexing” and complying with search engine guidelines and standards without putting barriers that would otherwise hamper its discoverability.
 It is up to web pages to help search engines provide suitable information.

-This is how Google, Bing, Yahoo! or some other search engine miraculously finds whatever you are looking for on the web, auto complete your search queries, are able to give you other relevant search results, and help you navigate through the 6 trillion individual web pages in the internet.
-Having a strong content, building online relationships that would get you “backlinks”, social media integration and engagement all help in making sure your website shows up on search.
+This is how Google, Bing, Yahoo! or some other search engine miraculously finds whatever you are looking for on the web, auto-complete your search queries, are able to give you other relevant search results, and help you navigate through the 6 trillion individual web pages on the internet.
+Having a strong content, building online relationships that would get you “backlinks”, social media integration and engagement all help in making sure your website shows up on the search.